• Skip to primary navigation

 Baked vs Fried

-Granted under the illusion fried food taste delicious, I totally get it.
-However, It's advisable to limit fried food where possible because the Caribbean community have a tendency to fry plantain in large amounts of oil.
+However, It's advisable to limit fried food where possible because the Caribbean community has a tendency to fry plantain in large amounts of oil.

 Baked plantain takes a little longer, 20 minutes maximum BUT..... it saves so much oil.
 You use up to ¾ less of oil and don't have to compromise your health which is an added bonus.